mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/ref_optim.rst

 For example, we may be solving for a single perturbation (e.g., a "universal" perturbation), or for a *batch* of perturbations.
 In the latter case our parameter transformations ought to broadcast over the leading batch dimension. `param_ndim` is exposed throughout our optimizer APIs to control this behavior.
 Refer to `~rai_toolbox.optim.ParamTransformingOptimizer` for more details.

 All of our reference documentation features detailed Examples sections; scroll to the bottom of any given reference page to see them.
+For additional instructions for creating your own parameter-transforming optimizer please refer to :ref:`our How-To guide <how-to-optim>`.

 .. _built-in-optim: